-Web visitor tracking is a process you can use to both analyze the activity taking place on your website and to identify the people and companies that are:
+Web visitor tracking is a process you can use to both analyze the activity and visitor behavior taking place on your website and to identify the individual users and companies that are:

-By finally uncovering where the people interacting with your site work, you can build out comprehensive lead and customer profiles that will extend your sales and marketing reach.
+By uncovering which organizations the people interacting with your site work for, you can build out comprehensive lead and customer profiles that will extend your sales and marketing reach.

 Dedicated web visitor tracking provides a level of contact detail that isn’t easily achievable with broad scope programs like Google Analytics.
 With this contact data in hand, you can better align your marketing and sales efforts and ramp up results in both areas.

-Once you understand which companies are visiting your site, where your web traffic is coming from and how it’s behaving when it gets there, you can create more focused content and campaigns and provide a better user experience.
+Once you understand which companies are visiting your site, where your web page traffic is coming from and the user behavior when it gets there, you can create more focused content and campaigns and provide a better user experience.

-With an optimized website and more detailed knowledge about who it’s attracting, you can spend less time looking for new leads and more time following up with the potential customers coming to you.
+With an optimized website and behavioral analytics that give you insights into who it’s attracting, you can spend less time looking for new leads and more time following up with the potential customers coming to you.

-Pipedrive’s web visitor tracking feature, for example, enables you to:
+Pipedrive’s web visitor tracking tool, for example, enables you to:

 You can then use these insights to optimize your site’s content and tailor your outreach to new leads or existing customers.

-By identifying companies and decision-makers that are already engaging with your content and campaigns, you can generate leads you didn’t know you had and anticipate their needs before you even make contact.
+By identifying the company name of site visitors and decision-makers that are already engaging with your content and campaigns, you can discover new segments, generate leads you didn’t know you had and anticipate their needs before you even make contact.

-Google Analytics can tell you a great deal about the number and source of visitors stopping by your website to learn about your products or services.
+Google Analytics can tell sales reps a great deal about the number and source of individual visitors stopping by your website to learn about your products or services.
 But without some way to identify and reach out to those prospects, you’re missing an opportunity to introduce hundreds of new leads into your pipeline.

-Web visitor tracking can help you build a cohesive, revenue-generating engine that accelerates sales growth.
+Web visitor tracking can help you go beyond page views and bounce rates, giving you comprehensive user data to build a cohesive, revenue-generating engine that accelerates sales growth.

-- Use the data you collect to show which content is attracting top prospects, how they’re finding your website and which of your marketing campaigns are most successful
+Use the aggregated data and metrics you collect when you track users to show which content is attracting top prospects, how they’re finding your website and which of your marketing campaigns are most successful

-- Use what you learn about the ideal customers you close to make both your marketing and your sales activities more productive
+Use what you learn about the ideal customers you close to make both your digital marketing and your sales activities more productive

-By creating an efficient feedback loop like the one described here, you can use web visitor tracking technology to help convert more of your website visitors into sales leads and more of your sales data into engaging web content.
+By creating an efficient feedback loop like the one described here, you can use website visitor tracking software to help convert more of your visitors into sales leads and more of your sales data into engaging web content.

-And the best part is that you don’t need to be a tech expert to understand how to use and benefit from web visitor tracking.
+And the best part is that you don’t need to be a tech expert to understand how to use and benefit from a web analytics tool.